NidalEllawala/NidalEllawala/README.md

 ### Hi there 👋 I'm Arthur Nidall Ellawala, a full stack developer from London

-- I'm a full-stack developer based in London, working mostly with Javascript and Typescript.
+- I work mostly in Javascript and Typescript developing full-stack apps combining servers built with Node.js and front-end framkeworks like React.js and Angular

 - My languages and tools: